neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_truffle.md

 ## Prerequisites
 Before you start, make sure the following software is installed on your device:
   * `NodeJS v8.9.4` or later
+  * `Web3 v1.2.0` or later

+Also make sure that the following is true:
-  * MetaMask.
-To install MetaMask and connect it to Devnet, follow [this guide](wallet/metamask_setup.md#installing-metamask).
+  * MetaMask is installed on your device.
+To install MetaMask, follow [this guide](wallet/metamask_setup.md#installing-metamask).
+  * MetaMask is configured for the Neon EVM.

 ## Network Configurations
   * [Solana cluster](https://docs.solana.com/clusters) is accessed via a proxy.